Avondale Cover 4.jpg

 ABOUT AVONDALE EXTRA

-Despite excellent provision made by the Borough, many of our children still lack the extras that can make such a difference.
-The founders identified a real need for a wider education and inspiration for the children and because of the very limited funds of the parents, there is need for support from local people.
+Despite provision made by the Borough, many of our children still lack the extras that can make such a difference.
+The founders identified a real need for a wider education and inspiration for the children and because of the sometimes limited funds of the parents, there is need for support from local people.

 It was registered as a charity with the Charity Commission in 2002 number 1094749.